Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network: Results and Analysis

 \subsubsection{MODTRAN Test Dataset}

-To examine the accuracy of the grid search method given the assumed $\epsilon$ for each material, \Fig{fig:retrieveT} shows the estimated temperatures for 29 material with 2 different temperatures (i.e., $295\ K$ and $315\ K$) at different observed ranges and angles in the test dataset.
-The retrieved temperatures for all materials are same as the ground-truth target temperatures, except for $315\ K$ of spectralon material for which the estimated $T$ is $310\ K$.
+To examine the accuracy of the grid search method given the assumed $\epsilon$, an experiment is conducted on 29 material at 2 different ground-truth temperatures (i.e., $295\ K$ and $315\ K$) under multi-geometries in the test dataset by using the proposed grid search method. \Fig{fig:retrieveT} shows the retrieved temperatures for 29 materials are the same as the ground-truth target temperatures, except for the spectralon material at $315\ K$, for which the estimated $T$ is $310\ K$.

 \Fig{fig:tes} (a) shows retrieved emissivity at different searched temperatures for spectralon with an assumed $\epsilon$ of 0.039.
-The retrieved emissivity at $310\ K$ and $315\ K$ are both very close to the $\epsilon$ with a MAE of 0.004 and 0.0065 between $8\ \mu m$ and $13\ \mu m$, respectively.
+The retrieved emissivity at $310\ K$ and $315\ K$ are both close to the $\epsilon$ with a MAE of 0.004 and 0.0065 between $8\ \mu m$ and $13\ \mu m$, respectively.
 Plot (b) is the retrieved emissivity at estimated $310\ K$ versus the ground-truth spectralon emissivity.
-Even with a $5\ K$ temperature deviation from the true target temperature, the retrieved emissivity also successfully captured the spectralon's emissive spectra.
+Even with a $5\ K$ temperature deviation from the true target temperature, the retrieved emissivity also successfully captures the spectralon's emissive spectra.
 Plots (c) and (d) show another example of the retrieved emissivity of Aluminum at different temperatures.
 The $\epsilon$ is set at 0.174 over 256 wavelength bands.
 The retrieved emissivity having the smallest MAE with this $\epsilon$ value is found at $295\ K$ which is also the ground-truth target temperature.
 The retrieved emissivity has a MAE of $0.00613$ with the ground-truth Aluminum emissivity.

 Moreover, the values of retrieved emissivity are lower when the estimated temperature is higher.
-This is because $T$ has a positive relationship with $L_T$ component in \Eq{equ:emissEq}.
+This is because $T$ has a positive relationship with $L_T$ in \Eq{equ:emissEq}.
 When $T$ increases, $\varepsilon(\lambda)$ decreases due to a larger denominator.
 When no extra information (e.g., $\epsilon$) could be provided to separate the temperature with emissivity, the grid search method could still give an estimation of the target spectral emissivity over 256 wavelengths.
 As \Fig{fig:tes} shows, all retrieved emissivities at different temperatures follow a similar pattern with the ground-truth emissivity at various scales.